depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

 date:   2019-03-23 10:00:00 -0400
 categories: generative-adversarial-networks
 author: james
-blurb: "The Wasserstein GAN (WGAN) is a GAN variant which uses the 1-Wasserstein distance, rather than the KL-Divergence, to measure the difference between the model and target distributions.
+blurb: "The Wasserstein GAN (WGAN) is a GAN variant which uses the 1-Wasserstein distance, rather than the JS-Divergence, to measure the difference between the model and target distributions.
 This seemingly simple change has big consequences!
 Not only does WGAN train more easily but it also achieves very impressive results &#8212; generating some stunning images."
 feedback: true
 ---